 For example, because I always seemed to run into the issue of Halloween costumes being picked through by mid-October, I knew that was something I needed to get done earlier.
 So by September 30th, I will make sure that Halloween costumes are finalized.
 Another task I make sure to get done in September is planning out our wardrobe for family pictures.
 I always hated when I was running to stores trying to find anything that would work at the last minute.
 By handling that in September, it means that we have photos scheduled in October, which means Christmas cards are done before Thanksgiving.
 Some people will call it crazy, but I promise you will love the change.

 And decorating for Christmas at the beginning of November?
 Gasp!
 Who would ever do such a thing?!
 But can I be honest?
-When I moved to the south and saw how southern women approach this?
-My mind was completely changed.
+While I have done this for content-creating purposes for many years, when I moved to the south and saw how southern women approach this?
+I felt instantly less crazy.
 Because they have Christmas decor handled at the beginning of November, they glide through hosting Thanksgiving and thoroughly enjoy all that comes with November and December festivities.
 Meanwhile, I was huffing and puffing, staying up late, and saying no when I wanted to say yes.
-So now?
-You better believe I have Christmas up much earlier than the weekend following Thanksgiving.

 KICK BACK & SOAK IT ALL IN!!